-PVS is a software framework which provides certain standard functionalities such as display and data recording, with customization for user control of sensor specific operational parameters such as sensor calibration parameters such as non-uniformity correction (NUC) data calibration, and custom processing of sensor raw data for display and analysis.
+PVS is a software framework which provides certain standard functionalities such as display and data recording, with customization for user control of sensor specific operational parameters such as sensor calibration parameters such as nonuniformity correction (NUC) data calibration, and custom processing of sensor raw data for display and analysis.
 Normal operation of the PVS software can be divided into two basic functionalities: sensor operation, and data reduction.
 The operator is able to display the current video imagery being returned by the sensor when operating either way, but the focus of the sensor operation mode is in configuring the sensor for the task at hand, calibrating the sensor, and collecting the raw data of the event of interest.
 Processing priority is given to receipt and recording of the raw data frames, and display update rate is given less priority in order to ensure that all raw data is safely stored on the host computer.
 PVS allows the user to determine the method of data recording.
 Raw data may be streamed to the disk by the user manually using the graphical data recorder interface.
 The user may also choose to use the scripted Periodic & Event Recorder which allows for a great deal of flexibility in how data is recorded.
 Using the Periodic & Event Recorder the user defines a sequence of Record Windows.
 These Record Windows define the frame rate and number of frames to record.
+The Periodic & Event Recorder will execute these windows periodically or at user specified times.
 The Periodic & Event Recorder allows the user to collect only that data that is of critical importance without having to store terabytes of data or having to be present with the sensor to manually record the event.